lessp/revery-graphql-hooks/README.md

 > A WIP library for hooks-based data-fetching with [GraphQL PPX](https://github.com/baransu/graphql_ppx_re) for [Revery](https://github.com/revery-ui/revery).

+A library for easy handling of GraphQL within Revery.

 ## Getting started (in its current form)

 ### Installing